thegreyd/devops/README.md

     + In conditions, swap '==' with '!='
     + In Numbers, swap 0 with 1
     + In Strings, replace all chars with 'z's
 - We have kept fuzzer.js in the [iTrust repository](https://github.ncsu.edu/zsthampi/iTrust-v23) for simplicity.
-Ansible clones the iTrust repo and runs the fuzzer, commit-and-push, after which a Jenkins build is fired.
+The Ansible script clones the iTrust repo and runs the fuzzer, commit-and-push, after which a Jenkins build is fired.
+We have used SSH for authentication.
+We generated the keys manually, and placed the public key in the GitHub repo before running the playbook.

 ### USELESS TEST DETECTOR